Observational Evidence for Primordial Black Holes: A Positivist Perspective: Clustering of PBHs

-\ee where $M_{2}$ is the mass for which Eq.~\eqref{eq:DF} gives $R_{\rm df} = R_{2}$.
-This condition is necessary in order to obviate the upper limit on their mass which would apply for SMBHs.
-In the specific case of PBH clusters represented on Fig.~\ref{fig:rcvsmc}, the cluster destruction due to dynamical friction is not relevant at large Galactocentric distances, except for the very massive clusters with $M_{\crm} \gtrsim 10^{8}\,\Msun$ and only at distances below $\lesssim \Ocal( 10 )$\,kpc.
+where $M_{2}$ is the mass for which Eq.~\eqref{eq:DF} gives $R_{\rm df} = R_{2}$.
+This condition is necessary in order to obviate the upper limit on their mass which would apply for SMBHs and corresponds to the region above the purple line in Fig.~\ref{fig:rcvsmc}.